-Since 2017, the Corporation has not done any formal compensation benchmark study but has consulted Hugessen to establish the CEO and CFAO's compensation.
+Since 2017, the Corporation has not done any formal compensation benchmark study but in the prior fiscal year has consulted Hugessen to establish the CEO and CFAO's compensation.

 As discussed previously, several factors other than market data are considered to determine the total compensation of an NEO.